-These materials were originally developed for use in the course Mathematical Explorations at Westfield State College.
-They are now part of the curriculum library for Discovering the Art of Mathematics, all of whose volumes are freely available at http://artofmathematics.org.
+These materials were originally developed for use in the course Mathematical Explorations at Westfield State.
+They are now part of the curriculum library for Discovering the Art of Mathematics, all of whose volumes are freely available at http://artofmathematics.org .

-Many fine students and faculty at Westfield State College have provided insight, feedback, and inspiration for this work.
-In particular, I would like to thank the great students in MA110 -Mathematical Explorations and Students in MA116 - Introduction to Mathematical Systems who played an active role in the genesis of this material and patiently worked through the original drafts as well.
+Many fine students at Westfield State have provided insight, feedback, and inspiration for this work.
+In particular, I would like to thank the great students in MA110 - Mathematical Explorations and MA116 - Introduction to Mathematical Systems who played an active role in the genesis of this materials and patiently worked through early drafts of this work.

-As an undergraduate, now Ph.D. and an leading expert in partition theory, Brandt Kronholm sparked my interest in partitions.
+As an undergraduate student Brandt Kronholm, now a Ph.D. and leading expert in partition theory, sparked my interest in partitions.
 He is one of those great students who you learn from more than you teach.

-Senior mathematics majors Gina Kennedy and Sarah Lewison carefully helped me revise and edit the first major draft of this work.
+Thanks to Gina Kennedy and Sarah Lewison who carefully helped me revise and edit the first major draft of this work and to Jennifer Roy and Jillian Bates who helped convert the draft into LaTeX.

 The Department of Mathematics at Westfield State has provided fertile ground and enthusiastic support for pedagogical innovation, scholarship on teaching and learning in mathematics, and classroom experimentation.
-Under the direction of Chairs Karin Vorwerk and previously John Judge, the department continues to be deeply committed to student learning - including in its many required core courses.
+Under the direction of Chairs Karin Vorwerk and previously John Judge, and the organization of Deb Samwell, the department continues to be deeply committed to student learning - including in its many required core courses.
 We are thankful to all departmental faculty, current and past, for their support of Discovering the Art of Mathematics.
 Colleagues that provided particular guidance, support and feedback of this volume include Marcus Jaiclin, Robert McGuigan, James Robertson, and Larry Griffith.
-We are grateful for the support of our administration for many years, including Dean Robert Martin, Vice President William Lopes, Sponsored Programs Director Louann D'Angelo, President Elizabeth Preston, and Dean Andrew Bonacci.
-In different incarnations, this work was reviewed and/or beta tested by George Andrews, Underwood Dudley, David Farmer, Charles Rocca, and Ethan Berkove.
-The author is grateful for their many insights and detailed work.
-Any and all imperfections remain with the author.
+We are grateful for the support of many at our institution over many years.
+In particular we thank those in Academic Affairs, our fine library faculty, Robert Martin, William Lopes, Louann D'Angelo, Elizabeth Preston, and Andrew Bonacci.